 That’s because in contrast to most other modern-day hypercars, the T.50 isn’t powered purely by electricity.
 Unlike the Lotus Evija or Pininfarina Battista, there’s a naturally aspirated V12 engine developed by Cosworth, powering the rear wheels via a six-speed manual transmission.
 It’ll also seat three, with the driver commanding a central driving position in front of a ram air engine intake.
 Sound familiar?

 Subscribe to evo magazine

-The engine is bespoke, designed and produced by Cosworth to a specific set of benchmarks set by GMA.
-The 65-degree V12 will be naturally aspirated, displace 3980cc and rev to a startling 12,100rpm (1000rpm more than the 6-litre unit being developed for the Aston Martin Valkyrie, also by Cosworth).
-The power unit will be rigidly bolted to the rear of the carbonfibre tub and will act as a stressed-member part of the chassis, much in the same way as a Ferrari F50’s engine, not to mention the Aston Martin Valkyrie’s.
+The engine is bespoke, and will be designed and produced by Cosworth to a specific set of benchmarks set by GMA.
+The 65-degree V12 will be naturally aspirated, displace 3980cc and rev to 12,100rpm (1000rpm more than the 6-litre unit being developed for the Aston Martin Valkyrie, also by Cosworth).
+The power unit will be rigidly bolted to the rear of the carbon tub and will act as a stressed-member part of the chassis, much in the same way as a Ferrari F50’s engine.

 The car’s electrical make-up will utilise a 48V system, forming a type of mild-hybridisation that not only powers the T.50’s rear-mounted fan and active aero, but will also provide a subtle 30bhp boost in certain aero modes, building combined power to 700bhp.
 This extra boost will come from a small electric motor, which also acts as a starter motor and generator.